mdkrause/mdkrause.github.io/_teaching/2022-AGRON-523-ISU.md

 ---
-title: 'R Parallel for Routine Operations'
+title: 'Simulations in Plant Breeding: An emphasis on AlphaSimR'
-date: 2022-04-03
+date: 2022-07-02
 permalink: /teaching/2022/02/AlphaSimR/
 tags:
   - R